PolymathNetwork/polymesh_docs/Polymesh/docs/identity.md

 POLYX, the native token of Polymesh, is held at the key level.
 Staking and governance, both of which utilise POLYX, is also associated with keys.
 In both cases, although balances are held at the key level, any transaction involving POLYX must be associated with an identity that has a valid CDD claim.

-### Primary and Secondary Keys
+## Primary and Secondary Keys

 An identity is associated with a primary key on creation by the CDD service provider.
-This key is the public half of a public / private key pair held by the user owning the identity.
+This key is typically the public half of a public / private key pair held by the user owning the identity.

 The primary key of an identity has full permissions to that identity and can add and remove additional secondary keys.